 In 1977, Monroe became part of Tenneco Inc. Tenneco's many diversified and multinational resources allowed for new opportunities on a global scale.

-In 1980, Monroe began manufacturing its first struts and soon thereafter produced its first gas charged shock.
+In 1980, Monroe began manufacturing its first struts and soon, thereafter, Monroe produced its first gas charged shock absorber.

 Monroe's global expansion continued in 1985 with the acquisition of W.H.
 Wylie & Co., a manufacturer of tools, metal pressings, precision machine components, household items and motor vehicle parts.
 The company was renamed Monroe Australia Pty Ltd.